 - Server Configuration.

-Fixes To Resolve MS Access ODBC Call Failed 3146 Error
+How to Resolve MS Access Error 3146 ODBC Call Failed?

 Method 1- Check ODBC DSN Configuration